why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ### Pros, cons, when

 __Pros__:
+* the most 'natural' way to install programs in the openSUSE ecosystem
 * has the best performance (startup time + execution speed) of all solutions
 * has the smallest footprint on your RAM and hard drive